sheng09/Seismic-Field-Works/README.md

-Package for Seismic Field Works(PSFW)
+Package of Seismic Field Works(PSFW)
 =====================================================
 #1.
 What is PSFW
 Facing big data avalanche, automated tools are required in substitute some manual processing routines.
 And the Package of Seismic Field Work(PSFW), aims to save those who are struggling with seimic data processing.